tibs/lightning-talks/quotes.rst

 .. """ - to make the parser in Vim happier after those 4 double quotes

-.. note:: But if you do that, be aware that some people will probably look at you a bit oddly.
+(But if you do that, be aware that some people will probably look at you a bit oddly.)

 ----